HaxeFoundation/HaxeManual/content/12-target-details.md

 <!--label:target-cs-getting-started-->
 #### Getting started with Haxe/C#

 Haxe can be used as a language for .NET platform through its C# target.
-Let's make a simple program using .NET Console class:
+Let's make a basic program using .NET Console class:

 [code asset](assets/HelloWorld.hx)

 To compile Haxe to C# we need two obvious prerequisites installed:

-* [hxcs haxelib](http://lib.haxe.org/p/hxcs).
+* [hxcs haxelib](https://lib.haxe.org/p/hxcs).
 This is the support library for the C# backend of the Haxe compiler.
 * [.NET development framework (either Microsoft.NET or Mono)](https://www.microsoft.com/net)

 After that we can compile to C# using the `--cs` option from either the command line or an hxml-file: